numberisnan/python-cli-snake/README.md

 ## Requirements

 You need Python 3 installed on your machine beforehand.
-To install: https://www.python.org/
+To install: https://www.python.org/.
+I also recommend a terminal with UTF-8 suport like VS-Code's terminal, where I took this snip.

 <img src="screenshot.png">